Skip to Content

 • Windows and doors

-Seal cracks and gaps with caulk or weatherstripping to reduce opportunities for pests to enter.
+Seal cracks and gaps with quality caulk or weatherstripping.
+Even small openings can allow ants, spiders, and rodents to enter.

 Fix Moisture Issues

-Moisture attracts pests such as ants, spiders, earwigs, and rodents.
-Check:
+Moisture attracts pests such as ants, spiders, earwigs, cockroaches, and rodents.
+Check the following areas regularly:

-Repair leaks promptly and use ventilation or dehumidifiers in damp spaces.
+Repair leaks promptly and use ventilation fans or dehumidifiers in damp spaces like basements and bathrooms.

 Manage Food Sources